 Bocskai, Prince of Transylvania

 The troops of the rebels moved on during the second part of the spring towards the west.
-They surrounded Érsekújvár (Nové Zámky) but Pozsony (Bratislava, Pressburg) has proved to be too strong to them.
+They surrounded Érsekújvár (Nové Zámky) but Pozsony (Bratislava, Pressburg) has proved to be too strong for them.
 Yet, the rebels could take the castles of the Valley of the Vág River.
 The army of Némethy Gergely broke into Lower Austria and on the way back he conquered the Hungarian counties of the West-Trans-Danubian Region.
-The gates of Sümeg, Szombathely, Körmend, Kőszeg, Veszprém, and Várpalota were opened, they were welcomed everywhere.
+The gates of Sümeg, Szombathely, Körmend, Kőszeg, Veszprém, and Várpalota were opened, and they were welcomed everywhere.
 Even Lord Nádasdy Tamás II has sided with Bocskai.

 Homonnai began the siege of Érsekújvár at the end of August and the troops of Pasha Sinan of Eger were in his army, too.
 Yet, Bocskai had to keep in mind that the Turks might want to seize this important Borderland castle for themselves.

 He thought of this because the fall of Esztergom Castle was haunting him.
 Why?
 You can read more about it here: